Student Visa responsibilities

 Students are expected to engage with their studies (via class register, Moodle, Count Me In card etc) at all classes, lectures, seminars and other academic events that are a compulsory part of their programme.
 In addition, students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year.

-- Students must contact their School in case of the absence,
+- Students must contact their School in case of the absence and request their authorisation by completing the Authorisation Slip.

 - Students will not normally be allowed to be absent during designated teaching and examination weeks.
 During vacation periods there is no requirement for students to be present on campus, and there is no need to request an authorised absence during designated City vacation periods.